 There are many curricular, regulatory, and accreditation documents which must be maintained in order to meet program requirements and verify student progress.
-Documents pertaining to experiential learning will be stored within RXpreceptor.
-Required documents must be uploaded or submitted within the timelines established.
+Documents pertaining to experiential learning will be stored in CORE, our experiential learning management system.
+Required documents must be submitted within the timelines established.
 Missing documentation may prevent a student from participating in experiential rotations.

-Pharmacy Student Intern Licensure
+Pharmacy Student Intern License

-Each student pharmacist must have an active Indiana Board of Pharmacy intern license prior to the start of experiential rotations.
-They must also comply with the Board of Pharmacy Rules and Regulations as they pertain to the intern practice of pharmacy.
-Student pharmacists must carry their current license with them at all times and be ready to furnish it when necessary.
-All documentation needed for licensure will be coordinated through OEE.
+Each student must have an active Indiana Board of Pharmacy intern license prior to the start of experiential rotations.
+They must also comply with the Board of Pharmacy rules and Regulations as they pertain to the intern practice of pharmacy.
+Students must carry their current license with them at all times and be ready to furnish it when necessary.
+All documentation needed for license will be coordinated through the OEE (office of experiential education).

 It is essential for students to maintain an "active" license status while enrolled in the program.
 The OEE will verify "active" license status of each student annually.
-Any student with a license status other than "active" will not participate in the experiential program and may risk dismissal from the program.
-For an APPE that takes place outside of the state of Indiana, the student pharmacist requesting such APPE will be responsible for identifying and completing pertinent intern application requirements.
+Any students with a license status other than "active" will not participate in the experiential program and may risk dismissal from the program.

+For an APPE that takes place outside of the state of Indiana, the student requesting such APPE will be responsible for identifying and completing pertinent intern application requirements.